fleetdm/fleet/handbook/support-process.md

 - No matter what, folks who post a new comment in Slack or issue in GitHub get a **response** from the individual on-call within 24 hours.
 The response doesn't need to include an immediate answer.

-- The individual on-call is responsible to either join Engineering standup or Product huddle to ask questions they were unable to answer.
+- The individual on-call is responsible to either schedule a 10 minute call or join the 🧩 Product meeting to ask questions they were unable to answer.
 If a response is needed quicker, you can always DM Fleet team members in Slack.
 This way, people get answers within 24 hours.

 ## Sources